danb0b/danb0b.github.io/content/notebook/publishing/index.md

 ---
 title: Foldable Robotics Proposal
-date: 2025-06-05
+# date: 2025-06-05
 summary: " "
+author: Daniel M. Aukes
+mainfont: Open Sans
+sansfont: Open Sans
+font_size: 12pt
+pagestyle: plain
+colorlinks: true
+geometry:
+ - top=1.5in
+ - bottom=1in
+ - left=1in
+ - right=1in
+papersize: letter
+toc: false
+toc-depth: 0
+par-skip: 1Em
+heading-skip-before: 2Em
+heading-skip-after: 2Em
+top-level-division: part
 ---

 ## Introduction

-I would like to publish a book called "Foldable Robotics".
-This book would be a companion handbook to the engineering class of the same name that I created in 2016 at Arizona State University.
-I envision that it would be used as a textbook, but also used by a larger audience of semi-professional tinkerers, makers, builders, and coders, who might want a deeper introduction to the computational AND real-world side of making robots, without all the up-front development costs of designing more traditional machines.

 Foldable robots are some of the fastest, easiest, and cheapest robotic systems you can create.
 They have been used to develop a wide range of walking robots, robotic hands, and similar.
 Their main benefit is that they are quick to prototype and they allow you to use very affordable materials.
 In the classes and camps I teach, for example, we use cardstock and posterboard throughout the majority of the class.
 The manufacturing tools are accessible as well.
 If you're a maker you might already have a laser cutter, vinyl cutter, or 3D printer in your garage, but if not, your local makerspace would.

 Despite their accessibility, these robots can use serious engineering concepts to make and optimize them.
 The techniques here use a number of Python libraries to plot, analyze, and optimize your desired system physics, and then to automate the creation of the fabrication files.

+This book has evolved as the companion text to the engineering class of the same name that I created in 2016 at Arizona State University.
+I envision that it could be used by a larger audience of semi-professional tinkerers, makers, builders, and coders, who might want a deeper introduction to the computational AND real-world side of making robots, without all the up-front development costs of designing more traditional systems.
+I also see it being adopted by faculty for use in their own similar courses.

 ### Focus Areas